wenjietseng/wjt-website-archived/experiments.md

 - Remove all the possible obstructions around you.

 ### B.3 Body posture
 **Important!!** Please keep the posture in (a) before you start each task!!
 Try to remember to have your elbows always be in contact with your upper body before you touch the white cube to start.
+This is for simulating posture for using VR in a confined space.

 <img width="560" src="https://wenjietseng.github.io/images/technique-body.jpg">